JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson6.md

 * **`a.equals(b)`** always returns the same value for the same instances
 * Changes to public props are notified to Compose
-* All public properties are also stable
+* All public properties are stable

 ```kotlin
 // a.equals(b) doesn't vary even if the states are mutated.